Main Topic 2: Neurotechnology and privacy: Navigating human rights and regulatory challenges in the age of neural data

 Thought provoking comments

-Existing regulations or ethical and legal frameworks are not addressing the issues of neural data and neurotechnology as they should be.
-Most of the recognition of neural data in the GDPR and also the Convention 108 Plus is implied rather than explicit.
+The simple answer is that existing regulations or ethical and legal frameworks are not addressing the issues of neural data and neurotechnology as they should be.
+Most of the recognition of neural data in the GDPR and also the Convention 108 Plus is implied rather than explicit… the intense focus on neural rights as a distinct new category of human rights, while it captures public imagination, could indeed overshadow some very tangible and immediate risk associated with development and application of neural technology… like ethics dumping, like the safety issues and bias issues that are involved in neural technology.

 Speaker